la2050/archive/_projects/2016/food-as-health-care-a-project-to-engage-doctors-in-providing-reliable-access-to-healthy-food.md

   newspapers, blogs and other media sources to raise awareness of this issue.
   This will create community interest in investing further in food resource development in the future.
-project_image_2: 4415249165741-team91.png
-empty_column_1: ''
 organization_name: Doctors for America
 organization_website: www.drsforamerica.org
-organization_name_2: Doctors for America
-organization_activity: >-
-  DFA mobilizes doctors and medical students to be leaders in local communities on the pressing issues of the day to improve the health of our patients, communities, and nation.
-ein: ''

 ---